 Step 2.
 Install Prerequisites Packages.

-Before you install Google Earth, make sure to install prerequisites packages:
+Before you install Google Earth, make sure to install the prerequisites packages:

 apt install gdebi-core wget